4 Jan 2021

 TCFD itself is a narrative disclosure, but investors and analysts need information on how the disclosure relates to the numbers - both current and future.
 Investors want to know whether there has been an impact on current year financial statements (e.g. impairments to assets), or whether they should reasonably expect one in future periods and need to factor this into their modelling (e.g. capital expenditure, or changes to revenue or costs).

 4. It's not just about carbon emissions

-We're still seeing many companies only disclosing CO2 emissions in the 'Metrics and Targets' section of their disclosures.
-TCFD is about understanding how climate risk can impact the company, not the other way around.
+We're still seeing many companies only disclosing CO2 emissions in the 'Metrics and Targets' section of their disclosure.
+TCFD is about understanding how climate risk can impact the company, no the other way around.
 Try to develop and disclose targets that measure progress against the specific risks and opportunities identified, as a starting point, think about what metrics management and the Board look at when they assess risk of climate to the business.

 5. Be as specific as possible

 Generic statements explaining risks and opportunities, or only generally linking climate risk into the overall ERM process doesn't help readers assess the quality of your organisation's response.
 Aim to be as specific as possible, providing evidence or examples.